 When I make these cookies, my nut butter of choice is cashew butter.
 Out of all the “butters” – I love cashew butter the most so I use it the most.

-For chocolate chips, I like the mini chips from the brand Enjoy Life (find ’em at whole foods).
+For chocolate chips, I like the mini chips from the brand Enjoy Life (find ’em at Whole Foods or Giant Eagle).
 Any chocolate chips or chunks will work though.
-I’ll also add chopped nuts sometimes: macadamia nuts or walnuts are my favorite.
-Ooh and you can also sprinkle a little flaky sea salt before baking… so so good.
-You’ll have to let me know if you come up with any super tasty combinations.
+I’ll sometimes add chopped nuts: macadamia nuts or walnuts are my favorite.
+Ooh, and you can also sprinkle a little flaky sea salt before baking… so so good.
+You’ll have to let me know if you come up with any great combinations.

 - Add all of the ingredients except for chocolate chips to a stand mixer and mix until well combined.
 You can also mix by hand or use a hand mixer – just make sure the mixture is well combined.